I made Benjamin Kakoa laugh. Several times. Hard.

 No wonder he was so guarded.

-The muffled sounds of howling pull me from my thoughts, and I pace to the door and let the boys back in.
+The muffled sounds of barking pull me from my thoughts, and I pace to the door and let the boys back in.
 They wait patiently just inside, on the tile floor of the entryway, so that I can towel off their feet and legs before they’re allowed past.
-See, they’re well trained after all.

 “Good boys,” I tell them, ruffling the fur between their ears.
 I give them each a treat from the jar of biscuits on the upper shelf of the coat rack, then leave them to demolish them as I go in search of coffee.

 I round the couch and find the source of the scuffle.
 The dogs are sprawled out on the rug near the fireplace, playing tug-of-war with each other over one of their favorite toys.
-That’s the good thing about having two of them; they can entertain themselves in the mornings until my brain becomes fully functional.
+I let out a relieved sigh.
+This is one of the good things about having two of them; they can entertain themselves in the mornings until my brain becomes fully functional.

 I grab a few pieces of it and stack it over the kindling already laid out in the fireplace.
 Five minutes later, there’s a merry glow filling the room, the dogs have ended their game – Sam won – and I’m spread out on the side of the couch with the chaise lounge, sipping my coffee and searching through the internet.

 He’s still pretty active on social media, with three posts on Twitter from last night after I left Jack’s.
 They’re retweets.
 One is from a study by Johns Hopkins on TBIs in the USFL, another is from The Concussion Foundation, and another is from the New York Times on something called CTE.
 I click on each link and spend the next forty minutes reading through the articles.
 Then I spend another God-knows-how-long clicking on still more links, and falling fully down the rabbit hole of brain-related medical studies.

 When I’m done, it’s light outside.
 I raise my head and look out the windows to see the sun glancing off the snow.